 Changing your cod supplier: a decision that affects your entire menu

-1. Origin and traceability of the product
+1. Product origin and traceability

-- Is there batch-to-batch traceability?
+- Is there lot-to-lot traceability?

-- Is the desalting process artisanal or industrial?
+- Is the desalting artisanal or industrial?

 - Can you visit the facilities?